AI-ON/Multitask-and-Transfer-Learning/README.md

 * See detailed status on the [project tracker](https://github.com/AI-ON/Multitask-and-Transfer-Learning/projects)
 * Check the README in [AMTLB](./AMTLB) directory to learn more about the tool/ library used.
   - *"This is a library to test how a reinforcement learning architecture performs on all Atari games in OpenAI's gym.
 It performs two kinds of tests, one for transfer learning and one for multitask learning."*

-## Problem description:

-First, create a benchmark for multi task learning and transfer learning.
-The benchmark should measure improvement in learning that is directly attributable to knowledge transfer between games.
-The benchmark should also be able to measure performance by a single agent on multiple games.
-The benchmark should use cross-validation to mitigate the effects of a small sample size of games.

-Second, design and implement deep reinforcement learning architectures that do well on the benchmark.
-For methodological reasons, we think it's important to design the ideal benchmark before getting too attached to a particular architecture.
-It's important that we're sure the benchmark is measuring the crux of the transfer and multi-task problem rather than measuring something our architecture is good at.

 ## Why this problem matters: